• Colleges & Universities

 After the interview

-The interviews will take place over two days in May 2024 and involve a panel interview, followed by an open morning and lab visits.
+The interviews will take place over five days in January 2025 and involve a panel interview, followed by an open afternoon and lab visits.
 Dates are given in the timeline above.

 If you are invited for interview, we will ask you to share any access or reasonable adjustment needs that we will need to support during the recruitment process.